Version

 • The Virtual Network uses a Network Security Group (NSG) to limit access only to specific ports (22, 80, 443) and only from IP addresses from a defined IP range.

-• The Virtual Network contains subnet for the VM and a second subnet delegated to Azure’s PostgreSQL service.
+• The Virtual Network contains a subnet for the VM and a second subnet delegated to Azure’s PostgreSQL service.

-• Private DNS zone is linked to both the VNET and the Database so the DB is accessible by all services inside the VNET.
+• Private DNS zone is linked to both the VNET and the Database, so the DB is accessible by all services inside the VNET.

 • The Virtual Machine is assigned a Network Interface Controller (NIC) to allow network communication.